Did you Know?

-The Digest of Entitlement Principles contains the principles applied by Human Resources and Skills Development Canada when making decisions on claims for benefits under the EI legislation.
+The Digest of Entitlement Principles contains the principles applied by Employment and Social Development Canada when making decisions on claims for benefits under the EI legislation.
 See also:

 - Employment Insurance (EI) regulation amendment for workers not authorized to remain in Canada.